mariusmuntoiu/minikube-ansible-todo-app/README.md

 **todo-ingress**

 An Ingress resource that provides HTTP routing to the Todo web application.
-It allows external users to access the app using the hostname todo.local.
+It allows external users to access the app using the hostname mariusmuntoiu.com

 **Key Configurations:**

 Path: The ingress routes traffic for the path / to the todo-app service on port 3000.
-Rewrite Target Annotation: All requests are rewritten to / irrespective of the original path.
-This might be useful if the application expects all requests to hit the root path.
+Ingress resource is designed to route external traffic coming to "mariusmuntoiu.com" on any path starting with / to the todo-app service on port 3000 in the Kubernetes cluster.
+This is particularly useful when you have a domain that you want to point to a specific service within your minikube cluster, and that service is listening on a specific port.

 ```yaml
 apiVersion: networking.k8s.io/v1